rust-unofficial/patterns/CONTRIBUTING.md

 ## Introduction

-This book is a catalogue of Rust programming techniques, (anti-)patterns, and idioms and other explanations.
+This book is a catalogue of Rust programming techniques, (anti-)patterns, idioms and other explanations.
 It is a compilation of collective (sometimes implicit) knowledge or experience that was created with collaborative effort.

 These contained information are __no rules__, they should be understood as guidelines.